Car Seat Expiration – When and Why Do They Expire

-Child car seats are one of the most important child gear you’ll buy, and just like other gears, like a crib or a stroller, these car seats can get really expensive.
-And depending on the size, feature, and utility, you will spend an upward of $ 300- 400 for a single child car seat.
-Even when you buy the top of the line car seat for your baby, your child will not use the seat forever.
-Thus, you might want to use your old car seat for your newly born, or let someone else borrow it quickly, or maybe donate your old car seat to someone in need.
-But while doing so, you should be aware of one thing.
-Though it might look like that your old car seat is well kept and still quite useful, in reality, it could be useless, as child car seats do expire.
-Most of the child car seat manufacturers claim that the useful life of a car seat is about 6 to 10 years from the date of manufacturing, depending on the seat model.
-These seats expire due to regular wear & tear, changes in child safety regulations, degradation of the material, and recalls.
+Child car seats are one of the most important child gear you’ll buy, and just like other gear, these car seats can get really expensive.
+Even when you buy the top-of-the-line car seat for your baby, your child will not use the seat forever.
+Thus, you might want to use your old car seat for your newborn, lend it to someone else quickly, or consider donating it to someone in need.
+But while doing so, be aware that child car seats do expire.
+Most child car seat manufacturers claim that the useful life of a car seat is about 6 to 10 years from the date of manufacture, depending on the seat model.
+Read on to learn all about car seat expiration.

+Do infant car seats expire?
 A simple answer to this question is yes, child car seats do have an expiry date, and they do expire for more than one reason.
 Sometimes your car seat may become useless even before the mentioned expiry date.
-Let’s understand how long do car seats last, why these child car seats expire, and why they have an aforesaid expiration date.
+Let’s understand how long do car seats last, why these child car seats expire, and why they have an expiration date (1).

 Reasons why car seats expire: